 Start by determining your menu, and price out from there.
 You’ll start with a formula that looks at cost versus markup.
 If you sell pizza, price it out by the ingredient, then break down by the average markup.
 The process of menu engineering is crucial for restaurant management professionals, as it can help separate a profitable operation with ample margins, from a leaner one.

-Unless you have a speciality like a bakery or yogurt shop, you are going to absolutely require the following larger appliances.
-It’s hard to put a specific price tag on any one thing, because it depends on what exactly you need.
+Unless you have a specialty like a bakery or a yogurt shop, you are going to absolutely require the following larger appliances.
+It’s hard to put a specific price tag on any one thing because it depends on what exactly you need.
 If you’re crafty you may be able to refurbish equipment at a much lower rate.
 For the rest of us, find a good wholesaler, and shop around.

 Below are a couple of hot items you will likely need to consider.
-You may be able to make do by combining some of these that are functionally similar, but a short-term fix like that may very well become a long-term problem later, especially as you experience growth.
+You may be able to combine some of these that are functionally similar, but a short-term fix like that may very well become a long-term problem later, especially as you experience growth.
 It’s a champagne problem, but one worth considering when you measure the overall attrition rate for new restaurants annually.

 - Steam Table